⚠️ This feature is currently in BETA - implementation details such as metric names and counters may change in response to community feedback.

 - When performing sync committee duties, likewise

 Validator actions can be traced either through logging, or comprehensive metrics that allow for creating alerts in monitoring tools.
-The metrics are based on the same feature in Lighthouse, thus dashboards and alerts can be used with either client.

 The monitor can be enabled either for all keys that are used with a particular beacon node, or for a specific list of validators, or both.